turbot/steampipe-plugin-jumpcloud/docs/tables/jumpcloud_application.md

   jumpcloud_application;
 ```

-### List of users who can can access the applications
+### List of users who can can access the application

 ```sql
 with application_group_association as (